sky-uk/cqlmigrate/README.md

 ## What it does

+1. Checks all nodes are up and their schema's are in agreement.

+2. Create a locks keyspace and table if they don't exist and tries to acquire a lock for the keyspace you are migrating.
+   If it can't initially be acquired it will continue to retry at a set polling time until the timeout is reached.

-1. Looks for a `bootstrap.cql` file and runs it first.
+3. Looks for a `bootstrap.cql` file and runs it first.
 This file should contain your keyspace definition.

    For example:
    ```